fareenamughal/Amazon_Vine_Analysis/README.md

 This summary answers the 3 questions below:
 1. How many Vine reviews and non-Vine reviews were there?
+  - The Vine reviews are identified by the letter Y and non-Vine reviews by letter N. There were 44 Vine reviews and 53,978 non-Vine reviews

 2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
+  - Out of the 44 Vine reviews 26 were five star reviews whereas out of the 53,974 non-Vine reviews 28,950 were five star reviews

 3 .What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
+  - 59.1% of the Vine reviews were five star whilst 53.6% of the non-Vine reviews were five star.
+Please note these percentages are based as a proportion       of the total vine reviews and non-Vine reviews respectively.
+They are not based as a percentage of the total helpful reviews.

 ___